nio-blocks/communication/docs/publisher.md

 Publisher
 =========
-The Publisher block sends input signals to the configured topic.
-Publisher blocks can send signals on a configured topic to any instance within the same system.
+The Publisher block sends signals to the configured topic.
+Publisher blocks can send signals on a configured topic to a subscriber block in any instance within the same system.
 Signals must be valid JSON.

 Properties
 ----------